 The police in China are generally very friendly, though they speak very little English except in Beijing, Shanghai or Shenzhen, where some police can generally speak simple fluent English.
 If you are lost then ask for directions as they will usually be happy to help.

-For better communications, simple notes with common expressions both in Chinese and English are recommended, and also carry a card with your hotel's name and address in Chinese as well as English writing.
-Learn Chinese
+For better communications, simple notes with common expressions both in Chinese and English are recommended.
+Also carry a card with your hotel's name and address in Chinese.

 Typhoons can occur during the wet season, usually from June to August, along the southern and eastern coasts.
 You should monitor weather reports if traveling in affected areas.